mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 Success!

-Let me go back to the TrueNAS dataset listing to see what I just created:
+Let me go back to the TrueNAS web UI to see what I created:

 {{<img src="new-encrypted-dataset.png" alt="Screenshot of diary-entries-backup2 in TrueNAS, labeled as an encrypted dataset">}}

 Darn, that wasn't what I wanted.

-ZFS created another encrypted dataset.
-I want an encrypted snapshot on an unencrypted dataset, and ZFS didn't seem to offer any way of doing that.
+ZFS created another _encrypted_ dataset.
+I want an encrypted backup file on an unencrypted dataset.
+ZFS didn't seem to offer any way of doing that.

 ## Revelation: I can redirect output to a file

-Revisiting the command I was using, I noticed something:
+Revisiting ZFS' replication command, I noticed something:

 ```bash
 $ zfs send --raw pool1/diary-entries@2022-07-05 \
   | zfs receive pool1/diary-entries-backup2
 ```

-Okay so there's a `zfs send` command that pipes its output to a `zfs receive` command.
+Okay so there's a `zfs send` command that pipes output to a `zfs receive` command.
 What if instead of piping output to `zfs receive`, I just write it to a file?

 ```bash
 $ zfs send --raw pool1/diary-entries@2022-07-05 \